 Important Questions:

-Solution: Coulomb’s law states that the magnitude of the electrostatic force (F) between two point charges and separated by a distance is given by:
+Solution: Coulomb’s law states that the magnitude of the electrostatic force (F) between two point charges q1q_1 and q2q_2 separated by a distance rr is given by:

 Solution: Using Coulomb’s law formula: